mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

     - This function first loads the session script and executes in on a global level.
 After this, the newSession function in the Lua scripts is called.
-      There is a single C function exported as a global variable for the session script named id_gen.
-The id_gen function returns an integer that is unique for this service only.
-This function is only accessible to the session level scripts.

   - `nil closeSession()` - session is closed